n0bel/EspFeeder/Readme.md

 ### Hardware

 * ESP-xx with 4 gpio pins available.
 Plus an additional one if you'd like status sounds.
-(ESP-03, ESP-07, ESP-12x, nodemcu) (probably others)
+(ESP-03, ESP-07, ESP-12x, nodemcu, hazza) (probably others)
+* If using a esp-xx (as opposed to a nodemcu or hazza)
+   * 3.3v regulator
+   * 2 SPST pushe buttons (reset and program)
 * 2 SPST push buttons
 * 2 servos
 * A Pet Feeder, something like this: https://www.amazon.com/gp/product/B01IPF3N6Y